cognitedata/cognite-sdk-python/docs/source/cognite.rst

 To post an entire asset hierarchy, you can describe the relations within your asset hierarchy using the :code:`ref_id` and :code:`parent_ref_id` attributes on the :code:`Asset` object.
-You can post an arbitrary number of assets, and the SDK will split the request into multiple requests for you and resolve :code:`parent_ref_ids` as :code:`parent_ids` as it posts the assets.
+You can post an arbitrary number of assets, and the SDK will split the request into multiple requests and resolve :code:`parent_ref_ids` as :code:`parent_ids` as it posts the assets.

 This example shows how to post a three levels deep asset hierarchy consisting of three assets.